Learning how to code is difficult enough as it is, so there’s no need to make it harder than necessary

 What sets different languages apart in this sense is whether they are high-level or low-level programming languages:

-- High-level programming languages use natural language in their syntax, making them easier for people to read and write.
+High-level programming languages use natural language in their syntax, making them easier to read and write.

-Summing it up: the biggest advantage of high-level languages is that you’ll spend less time trying to understand how the language itself works.
+Summing it up: the biggest advantage of high-level languages is that you will spend less time trying to understand how the language itself works.

-Thus, you can use more time learning programming and how to solve problems and build something useful with code.
+Thus, you can use more time learning programming and how to solve problems and build useful, fun projects for your portfolio.

 Here are a few powerful high-level programming languages that are relatively easy to learn for beginners:

-- Python – One of the most popular programming languages worldwide.
-Extremely powerful, versatile, and easy to learn thanks to the enormous global community.
+One of the most popular programming languages worldwide.
+Extremely powerful, versatile, and easy to learn.
+Check out these advantages of Python over other programming languages to see what I mean.

 2: Availability of learning resources